 What Are the Customers Saying?

-It is not hard to find opinions from people who own/have owned Cadillacs, and those opinions vary a bit.
-However, the consensus among Caddy owners seems to be that they love their vehicle and the luxury it provides.
+It is not hard to find opinions from people who own/have owned Cadillacs, which vary a bit.
+However, the consensus among Caddy owners seems to be that they love their vehicle and its luxury.

 Elizabeth Z: “I love the way they look!
 Very classy!”